BernardQuatermass/exim-wiki/AuthenticatedSmtpUsingPamAndPasswords.md

     # MTA without using their system password (found in /etc/shadow).
     #
     # Each line of this file should contain a "user:password:comment" field,
-    # where the password is encrypted using MD5 and encoded as a hexadecimal
+    # where the password is encrypted and encoded using standard crypt(3)
-    # string.
-Please note that this format is NOT the same as is used by
+    # functions--the same format as is used in /etc/shadow.
+You can disable
-    # /etc/shadow!
-You can disable a user from ever sending (authenticated)
+    # a user from ever sending (authenticated) messages by using "*" as the
-    # messages by using "*" as the password.
+    # password.
     #
-    # You can use the following Perl command line to generate the password:
+    # You can use the following command line to generate the password:
     #
-    #  perl -MDigest::MD5=md5_hex -e 'print md5_hex($ARGV[0]),"\n"' password
+    #  mkpasswd -m sha-512 'password'
     #
     # (replace "password" with your password, of course).